 - any help you need to organise your support

-- what you will spend the money on, and
+- what you will spend the money on, such as:

 - evidence that your plan is within your personal budget.

 A social care practitioner will meet with you to help you with your plan.
 You can also have a friend, family member or a trustee to help you as well.
 The final amount of money is only confirmed when your care and support plan is agreed.
 This is now called your personal budget.

 If we cannot agree over your care and support plan, or the amount of funding, the plan will need to be reviewed.
 We will discuss with you ways we can agree your care and support plan, but if you still disagree with our decision, you will be given details of how you may appeal.